-Common Symptoms of Central Serous Retinopathy
+Central Serous Retinopathy

-Causes and Risk Factors for Central Serous Retinopathy
+Symptoms and Risk Factors

 The exact cause of central serous retinopathy is not fully understood, but stress is believed to play a significant role.
 Elevated stress hormones can affect the blood vessels beneath the retina, leading to fluid leakage.
 Use of corticosteroid medications, including tablets, inhalers or topical creams, is a known risk factor.
 The condition is more common in men aged between 30 and 50.
+High blood pressure and sleep disorders may also increase risk.

 Diagnosis involves a comprehensive eye examination and specialised retinal imaging.
 Advanced scans allow specialists to detect fluid beneath the macula and confirm the diagnosis.
 Imaging also helps determine whether the condition is acute or chronic.
 Regular monitoring is important to track changes and guide treatment decisions.